VMNet: Voxel-Mesh Network for Geodesic-Aware 3D Semantic Segmentation: EXPERIMENTS

 \textbf{Network Components.} In Table~\ref{table::information_component} (Right), we evaluate the effectiveness of each component of our method. ``Baseline'' represents the Euclidean branch of VMNet{,} which is a U-Net network built on voxel convolutions. ``Intra'' refers to the intra-domain attentive aggregation module and ``Inter'' refers to the inter-domain attentive fusion module.
 As shown in the table, by combining the intra-domain attentive aggregation module {with the baseline}, we can improve the performance by 1.9\%.
 This improvement is brought by the introduction of geodesic information through feature refinement on meshes.
 From the inter-domain attentive fusion module, we further gain about 1.2\% improvement in performance by adaptive fusion of features from {the} two domains.

-\textbf{Attentive Operators.} In Section{s}~\ref{intra} and \ref{inter}, we adopt the standard scalar attention~\cite{NIPS2017_3f5ee243} to build the intra-domain attentive aggregation module and the inter-domain attentive fusion module.
-In Table~\ref{table::attentive_mesh} (Left), we evaluate the influence of different forms of attentive operators in our architecture. ``Scalar Attention'' refers to the operators used in VMNet as presented in Equations~\ref{equation:intra} and \ref{equation:inter}. ``Vector Attention'' represents a variant of Scalar Attention, in which attention weights are not scalars but vectors{, which} can modulate individual feature channels.
-It is widely adopted in previous attention-based methods operating on 3D point clouds~\cite{wang2019graph,zhao2020point}.
-Moreover, we implement a non-attention baseline building on the popular EdgeConv~\cite{wang2019dynamic}{,} which is originally proposed to operate on kNN graphs of 3D point clouds.
-As shown in the table, {the scalar attention} used in VMNet achieves the best result outperforming the non-attention baseline ``EdgeConv'' by 0.7\% and the attentive variant ``Vector Attention'' by 1.0\%.
+{ \textbf{Attentive Operators.} In Sections~\ref{intra} and \ref{inter}, we adopt the standard scalar attention~\cite{NIPS2017_3f5ee243} to build the intra-domain attentive aggregation module and the inter-domain attentive fusion module.
+In Table~\ref{table::attentive_mesh} (Left), we evaluate the influence of different forms of attentive operators in our architecture. ``Scalar Attention'' refers to the operators used in VMNet as presented in Equations~\ref{equation:intra} and \ref{equation:inter}. ``Vector Attention'' represents a variant of Scalar Attention, in which attention weights are not scalars but vectors that can modulate individual feature channels.
+It {has been} widely adopted in previous attention-based methods operating on 3D point clouds~\cite{wang2019graph,zhao2020point}.
+Specifically, at layer $k$, the output feature $f_i^{'}$ of vertex $V_i$ with an input feature $f_i$ is computed as (note that the superscripts are ignored here for simplicity):

+where $N_i$ is the one-ring neighborhood of vertex $V_i$.
+The functions $\rho_k$, $\alpha_k$, $\varphi_k$, and $\psi_k$ are vertex-wise feature transformations implemented by MLP, $\Omega_{ij}$ is the attention vector, $\odot$ denotes channel-wise multiplication$, \beta_k$ is a relation function (here we implement it by subtraction following~\cite{zhao2020point}), and $\gamma_k$ is a mapping function (implemented by MLP) that produces attention vectors for feature aggregation.

+Moreover, we implement a non-attention baseline {built} on the popular EdgeConv~\cite{wang2019dynamic}, which is originally proposed to operate on kNN graphs of 3D point clouds.
+Specifically, at layer $k$, the output feature $f_i^{'}$ of vertex $V_i$ with an input feature $f_i$ is computed as:

+where $N_i$ is the one-ring neighborhood of vertex $V_i$. $h_k$ is a feature mapping function implemented by MLP and $||$ denotes concatenation.

+As shown in Table~\ref{table::attentive_mesh} (Left), the scalar attention used in VMNet achieves the best result {and outperforms} the non-attention baseline ``EdgeConv'' by 0.7\% and the attentive variant ``Vector Attention'' by 1.0\%.
 Interestingly, the non-attention baseline ``EdgeConv'' performs slightly better than the attention-based baseline ``Vector Attention''.
-A possible reason is that ``Vector Attention'' adaptively modulates each individual feature channel and this property appears to be overfitting in our case.
+A possible reason is that ``Vector Attention'' adaptively modulates each individual feature channel and this property appears to be overfitting in our case. }